anqooqie/proconlib/tools/convex_hull.hpp.md

 It stores the indices of vertices which are on the edge of the convex hull of a given polygon to `result`.
 If `minimum` is `true`, only the minimal vertices required for the convex hull will be stored.
 On the other hand, if `minimum` is `false`, all the vertices on the edge of the convex hull will be stored.

+The vertices will be stored counterclockwisely.
+The first sroted vertex will be the leftmost vertex.
+If the number of the leftmost vertices is more than one, the first stored vertex will be the lowermost vertex in them.

 ## Constraints
 - `begin` $\leq$ `end`